mliew21396/remote-work-u3/week-7/README.md

 ## Submitting your work
 - You must complete the [week's submission form](http://apply.devbootcamp.com) to turn in your work.
-- The week's work is due each Sunday by 11:59pm.
+- The week's work is due Monday by 10:00am PST.

 **If you do not finish by the deadline:**
 - Complete the week 7 extension request.
 (You only get to apply for an extension for week 7 in Unit 3).